 Banks & Credit Unions: Regulatory Relief

-The CARES Act authorizes the NCUA to establish a Central Liquidity Facility to which credit unions could apply for extensions of credit.
-To fund the facility, the NCUA may borrow from any source, as long as the total face value of the obligations do not exceed sixteen times the capital stock and surplus of the facility, up from twelve times currently.
+- The NCUA’s Central Liquidity Facility (CLF) serves as a liquidity lender to credit unions experiencing unusual or unexpected liquidity shortfalls.
+To fund the CLF, the NCUA may borrow from any source, as long as the total face value of the obligations do not exceed 12 times the capital stock and surplus of the facility.

 The CARES Act allowed the CLF to borrow up to 16 times its subscribed capital stock and surplus, up from the statutory limit of 12 times, until December 31, 2020.

 - The COVID relief law extends this temporary expansion of the CLF’s borrowing capacity to December 31, 2021.